 [Editor’s note: “3 Solar Stocks to Buy for a New Day in Solar Energy” was previously published in November 2019.
 It has since been updated to include the most relevant information available.]

-Solar stocks have really taken it on the chin this year, but the huge declines are totally unjustified, creating a great buying opportunity for longer-term investors.
-As I’ve noted in the past, I’m convinced that JinkoSolar (NYSE:JKS), SunPower (NASDAQ:SPWR) and Daqo New Energy (NYSE:DQ) are great solar stocks to buy.
+Solar stocks really took it on the chin last year, but the huge declines were totally unjustified.
+They’re already on the move this year, creating a great buying opportunity for longer-term investors.
+JinkoSolar (NYSE:JKS), SunPower (NASDAQ:SPWR) and Daqo New Energy (NYSE:DQ) are great solar stocks to buy.

 But I’ll give those who have been completely avoiding the news for the last year a tip.
-The U.S. is going to have a very consequential presidential election in just over a year.
+The U.S. is going to have a very consequential presidential election in just a few months.
 Appointed officials are very political, and Glick was trying to dramatize the ramifications of the vote for partisan purposes.

 Much more trustworthy are the assessments of apolitical Greentech and Colin Smith, the senior solar analyst at Wood Mackenzie Power & Renewables.
 Greentech said that the vote would have a “muted impact” on U.S. solar.
 Smith maintained that the decision would affect less than 5% of solar projects under development today.
 That news appears to have taken hold.

 Other much more powerful catalysts will ultimately have a bigger impact on solar stocks.
 Among these are the increased price competitiveness of solar energy in China and solar energy mandates in the U.S. Below I’ll explore how JKS, DQ and SPWR will be positively impacted by these trends.

 Researchers from the KTH Royal Institute of Technology, Mälardalen University and Tsinghua University determined that, in all major Chinese cities, solar energy can be produced more cheaply than electricity from the grid.
 The research was originally reported in the journal Nature Energy.